Multiple choice generator

 How it works

-2. Enter the required fields: Grade level/year and topic/learning objective/standard
+2. Enter the required fields: Grade level/year and topic/learning objective.

-3. Option: Add additional context, include text, files, and links
+3. Optional: Add additional context, including text, files, and links.

-View the generated questions with answer choices.
+Review the generated questions with answer choices.
 The correct answers will be marked.
-If you want, you can edit the prompt and regenerate the questions.
+If you're not happy with the generated results, you can adjust the prompts and click Regenerate.

 Prompts and examples

-Input 1: 1st Grade, CCSS.ELA-Literacy.L.1.1.c (Use singular and plural nouns with matching verbs in basic sentences), with additional context to use cartoon character examples
+• Topic/learning objective: CCSS.ELA-Literacy.L.1.1.c (Use singular and plural nouns with matching verbs in basic sentences)

-Input 2: 6th Grade, CCSS.Math.Content.6.NS.A.1 (Interpret and compute quotients of fractions, and solve word problems involving division of fractions by fractions), with additional context to use recipe questions.
+• Topic/learning objective: CCSS.Math.Content.6.NS.A.1 (Interpret and compute quotients of fractions, and solve word problems involving division of fractions by fractions)

 Best practices for prompting